Soejima Glassware

 Since 1903, the Soejima kiln creates beautiful traditional art glassware through the 'Jappan' blowing technique, as well as modern-style craft products through the 'Chuu' blowing technique, shaping the glass mid-air without using molds.

-They combine tradition with the pursuit of carrying old glassmaking techniques into future generations, creating new designs and brining colors to the world of glass.
+They combine tradition with the pursuit of carrying old glassmaking techniques into future generations, creating new designs and bringing colors to the world of glass.

 The Art of Hand-Blown Glass